CLARKBENHAM/CLARKBENHAM.github.io/content/posts/nuclear.md

 2. But USSR air defense SA-1 was tested against 20 simultaneous targets in 1954 around Moscow.
 SA-2 shoots down U-2 in may 1960.
 3. Total US Stockpile 2400 in 1955.
 Ivy Mike on Nov 1 1952 but first combat weapon is EC-17 with 5 built from mar-oct 1954 and Mark-17 with 200 built from Jul 1954 - Nov 1955.
 4. Total Russian Stockpile is 5 in 1950 and 200 in 1955.
 First weapon-ready 1.6MT hydrogen bomb is RDS-37 tested Nov 1955, but 400kt bomb tested in aug 1953.

+Projected Soviet Deaths go from 13m to 150million when switch is made to Hydrogen bombs since same targeting plan is kept, just bigger bombs used:
+	 "a few million deaths, then ten million, then up to thirteen million or so by 1955.
+But from that year to the next, 1956, there was a sudden tenfold jump in the estimates—an order-of-magnitude increase, as RAND analysts would put it—to a hundred and fifty million Soviet dead.
+By 1961, as I had already learned, the JCS forecast was for more than two hundred million in the Soviet bloc alone. "
+	Goes from deterrance (and why soviets don't run over Europe after WW2: 'The news [of Hiroshima] had an acutely depressing effect on everybody.
+It was clearly realized that this was a New Fact in the world’s power politics, that the bomb constituted a threat to Russia, and some Russian pessimists I talked to that day dismally remarked that Russia’s desperately hard victory over Germany was now “as good as wasted.”'), to striking their military capabilities, to stoping them from striking the US.

 So ability of US first strike depends on quality of USSR command and control system or their ability to respond?
 Or do they not have enough rocket interceptors anyway?